newpavlov/rust-isp-2019/01/content.md

 - `&str` is a string slice (like array slice).
 - `"string literals"` are of type `&str`.&sup1;
-- `&str`s are statically-allocated and fixed-size.
+- `&str`s are statically-allocated and fixed-size. (pointer + length under the hood)
-- May not be indexed with `some_str[i]`, as each character may be multiple bytes due to Unicode.
+- May not be indexed with `some_str[i]`, as each character may be multiple bytes due to UTF-8 encoding.
 - Instead, iterate with `chars()`:
     - `for c in "1234".chars() { ... }`
 - As with all Rust references, they have an associated lifetime.